ankasendo/Tic-Tac-Toe/README.md

 * Heroku - Program deployment for the users to access it without deploy it themselves.

 # Testing
 Testing was conducted through out my entire project.
 Pep8 validator initialy showed some errors, but after few fixes the resullt came back with no issues.
+Initially, I could not use terminal output, as error was showing up, however, after deployment, and line indentation fixing, it all worked as expected.

 ![screenshot](images/pep8-ci-liner.png)
 ![screenshot](images/pep8-ci-liner-no%20errors.png)

 # Bugs
 I had a few bugs in my code when playing the game, first one occured right after deployement where error message would show up after clicking 'y' to start the game.
-The problem was resolved by using PEP8 validator anf analising line by line.
+The error message reffered to three lines on the code, however the problem was resolved by using PEP8 validator and analising code line by line.

 # Deployment